 The presence of the CCDA has fostered significant collaboration between various CCDA researchers at PCOM and researchers at other institutions.

-The CCDA has been actively involved in establishing working relationships with the UMDNJ-School of Osteopathic Medicine, Center on Aging, to develop clinical trial approaches for Alzheimer's disease.
+The CCDA has been actively involved in establishing working relationships with the UMDNJ - School of Osteopathic Medicine, Center on Aging (now the New Jersey Institute for Successful Aging at Rowan University), to develop clinical trial approaches for Alzheimer's disease.
 In addition, ongoing collaborative efforts are being pursued with Drexel University, Department of Bioscience and Biotechnology and the Premier Research Group (a division of CRC Development, Ltd.) to develop an antibiotic clinical trial for treating Alzheimer's disease.

 A CCDA researcher also trained members of a clinical research team in Finland to conduct a collaborative research project to investigate use of OMT and a pelvic orthotic device (LevitorA(R)) to decrease back pain and increase function in individuals with lumbar spondylolisthesis and hyperlordosis.